Thai food is arguably one of the best cuisines. And when you visit Thailand and have the authentic dishes, it’s a completely different experience.

 Now some of these are Thai dishes I’ve had, and others are going to be ones I need to check off the next time I visit Thailand.

-And if you’re planning on visiting (or want to cook at home), then I’m going to give you some suggestions on what to try when it comes to Thai cuisine.
+And if you’re planning on visiting (or want to cook at home), then I’m gonna give you some suggestions on what to try when it comes to Thai cuisine.

 39 of the Best Thai Foods